bvschaik/julius/README.md

 ## Bugs

-Julius recreates many bugs that you can find in original Caesar 3 game, to preserve 100% saves compatibility.
-See the list of [Bugs & idiosyncrasies](doc/bugs.md) to find out more.:w
+See the list of [Bugs & idiosyncrasies](doc/bugs.md) to find out more about some known bugs.